 People in our poorest neighbourhoods die younger than those in the wealthiest.
 The burden of ill-health and deaths linked to preventable diseases like heart disease, stroke and diabetes are much higher in our poorest communities.
 Having a low income makes it harder to afford quality housing and a nutritious diet.
 Constantly worrying about making ends meet puts an increased strain on people's mental health.
 Improving people's incomes reduces this strain and helps them take action to improve their health, reducing the health lost to conditions like lung cancer, heart disease and diabetes.
-The poorest areas are often the worst effected by climate change.

-We will enable our partners to develop policy that will create a fair and inclusive economy of a scale and scope that will deliver population change.
-There are three elements to our work on this.
+We will enable our partners to develop policy that will create a fair and inclusive economy, and of a scale and scope that will deliver population change.
+There are two elements to our work on this.

-Foundational work to identify what intelligence, insights and monitoring are needed and co-productively with local and national partners, to allow partners to develop policy that will deliver an inclusive and fair economy and develop the necessary resources are two elements
+Foundational work to identify what intelligence, insights and monitoring are needed, co-productively with local and national partners, to allow partners to develop policy that will deliver an inclusive and fair economy and develop the necessary resources.

-Influencing and Supporting Regional Economies and Local Systems, by providing advice and support to regional economic partnerships and local systems on how their decisions and services can help improve population health and reduce health inequalities, and develop, and build on, existing approaches to improve the impact of employment on health and inequalities--is a third.
+Influencing and Supporting Regional Economies and Local Systems, by provide advice and support to regional economic partnerships and local systems on how their decisions and services can help improve population health and reduce health inequalities, and develop, and build on, existing approaches to improve the impact of employment on health and inequalities

-- Develop briefings that are made available to our local partners on labour market policy, plural ownership (a pillar of community wealth building (CWB)) and on the relationship between economic activity and population health. - Report on learning from year one of the Public Health Scotland/Glasgow City Region Collaboration. - Develop and share position statements on what works to deliver a wellbeing economy. - Identify and initiate discrete pieces of work with up to 2 additional regional economic partnerships. - Co-develop metrics for community wealth building for local partners. - Support and deliver discrete pieces of work with the previously identified additional regional economic partnerships and report on learning.
+Develop briefings that are made available to our local partners on labour market policy, plural ownership (a pillar of community wealth building (CWB)) and on the relationship between economic activity and population health.

+- Report on learning from year one of the Public Health Scotland/Glasgow City Region Collaboration. - Develop position statements available on what works to deliver a wellbeing economy. - Identify and initiate discrete pieces of work with up to 2 additional regional economic partnerships. - Co-develop metrics for community wealth building for local partners. - Support and deliver discrete pieces of work with the previously identified additional regional economic partnerships and report on learning.